Skip to content

 Monthly costs typically range from $199 to $999 depending on call volume, features, and number of locations.
 Per-call pricing runs $2-$8 per handled call.
 Factor in setup fees, PMS integration costs, and any per-location add-ons when comparing total cost.

-Modern AI voice agents sound natural and conversational, but most patients will recognize they're speaking with an automated system.
+Modern AI voice agents sound natural and conversational, but most patients will recognize they are speaking with an automated system.
 Transparency matters here.
 Practices that disclose AI use upfront report higher patient satisfaction than those that try to hide it.

 Yes.
 Most AI receptionists can be configured to triage urgent calls based on symptom keywords and either route them to an on-call provider or deliver after-hours emergency instructions.
-The triage logic should be customizable to your practice's specific protocols.
+The triage logic should be customizable to your practice-specific protocols.

 A well-configured virtual receptionist will transfer the call to a live team member during business hours or take a detailed message for callback.
 The key metric is escalation rate.
 Look for platforms where less than 15% of calls require human intervention.